Draft New Whitsunday Regional Council Planning Scheme 2014

-Council is developing the new Planning Scheme in order to move towards a more consistent approach to undertaking and regulating development within the region.
+Council is developing the new draft planning scheme in order to move towards a more consistent approach to undertaking and regulating development within the region.
 It has been prepared to support our unique opportunity for growth and economic progress in balance with our vibrant and extraordinary environment.

 Key factors the draft planning scheme takes into account include: